CHILICIOUS: Cambodia's Sour Fruit Obsession

 The magic of this snack lies in the powerful combination of three key elements.

 We start with unripe fruits, picked when they are still hard, crunchy, and intensely sour.
-Green mangoes, guava, tamarind, and gooseberries are all popular choices.
+Green mangoes, June plums, tamarind, and gooseberries are the top choices.

 This is where the magic happens.
-A tiny bowl holds a powerful mix of flavors—salty, sweet, garlicky, and of course, spicy from the chili peppers.
+A tiny bowl holds a powerful mix of flavors—salty, sweet, garlicky, and of course, extremely spicy from fresh red chilies.

 You dip a small piece of the sour fruit into the sauce and take a bite.
-The result is an explosion of sour, sweet, salty, and spicy all at once.
-It's an addictive combination!
+The result is a shock of sour, sweet, salty, and spicy all at once.
+It is addictive!

 Meet the Dips